techslaves/techslaves.github.io/_posts/2021-05-06-Dynamic Volume Provisioning NFS.md

 Above command will show PVC created from above yaml and underlying pv.
 Go to the nfs server on mount directory and one can find underlying pv folder.

+**NOTE**
+ This usecase was implemented was done on bare-metal cluster.